meghna-a/Covidgilance_final/Step0_dataCollection/readme.md

 # Summary
 This folder contains all of our single-vector data by county.
 It should include three rows: the county name, the state, and the data vector.
-FIPS data can be used, too.
+FIPS data can be included, too.

 All rows are to be sorted alphabetically by state, then sorted alphabetically by county.
-(This is equivalent to sorting by FIPS)
+(This is equivalent to sorting by FIPS).

 ## Data we have sorted:
 * Poverty %